quynquyn/lessons/_lessons/class2/lesson03.md

 {% include player.html identifier="lesson-exercise" lesson="C2L03" file="C2L03-Native-Dialogue4.mp3" %}

-{% include play.html identifier="lesson-exercise" start=0.95 stop=47.13 %} P1: **My name is Ted.
+{% include play.html identifier="lesson-exercise" start=0.95 stop=5.13 %} P1: **My name is Ted.
 There are a couple of things that I like to do in my daily routine**

-1. **I like to go to a coffee shop in district 3 after class.
+1. {% include play.html identifier="lesson-exercise" start=5.55 stop=13.11 %} **I like to go to a coffee shop in district 3 after class.
 It’s nice and quiet there.
 I stay there for an hour or so.**
-2. **I love to go for long walks.
+2. {% include play.html identifier="lesson-exercise" start=13.55 stop=22.11 %} **I love to go for long walks.
 I go for a walk almost every night.
 I like to walk and think about my plans for the future**
-3. **I love the new mall.
+3. {% include play.html identifier="lesson-exercise" start=22.55 stop=31.11 %} **I love the new mall.
 I usually hang out with my friends and colleagues there.
 We just walk around and talk, but it’s fun.**
-4. **I don’t cook at home because I like to go out and eat.
+4. {% include play.html identifier="lesson-exercise" start=31.55 stop=40.11 %} **I don’t cook at home because I like to go out and eat.
 There’s a new cafe in district 1 I want to try.
 But it’s busy all the time!**
-5. **I like to watch sports.
+5. {% include play.html identifier="lesson-exercise" start=40.55 stop=47.31 %} **I like to watch sports.
 My favorites are football and basketball.
 But I don’t play any sports**

 {% include play.html identifier="lesson-exercise" start=47.13 stop=51.67 %} P2: **Can you say what Ted likes to do in his daily routine?**